 The current global demographic trend is mainly related to the strong population growth in Sub-Saharan Africa, where fertility rates remain high, or are even increasing in certain Sahelian regions.

-By contrast with a certain vulgate, which is gladly repeated without any data analysis, it seems that it would be possible to reverse this demographic trend via an integrated approach including activities which aim to improve access to family planning services, promote girls’ education, or improve social protection systems, with children playing an important insurance role in many African societies.
+By contrast with a certain vulgate, which is gladly repeated without any data analysis, it seems that it would be possible to reverse this demographic trend via an integrated approach including activities which aim to improve access to family planning services, to promote girls’ education or to improve social protection systems (with children playing an important insurance role in many African societies).

 Primary energy consumption in TEP to produce a 2005 dollar – at global level

 Consequently, we could gain a few percentage points in the Energy/GDP ratio by wasting much less, developing recycling, and making major energy efficiency efforts, etc.

 However, my research on GDP dependency on energy (see Giraud & Kahraman, 2014) suggests that we will not be able to go very far in this direction.
 Thermodynamics engineers agree on this point: not a lot happens in this world without energy… Unless we remove all physical content from GDP, an absolute decoupling is obviously impossible, and it is largely confined by the first two laws of thermodynamics.